culvertsoft/mgen/README.md

 ### Performance

-We have measured binary serialization performances of some polymorphic objects in C++ on a single ivy bridge i7 core to more than 1,5 Gbit/s (g++ 4.8.1 o3).
+So far we've only performed some very basic performance tests, but results are promising.
+We have measured binary serialization performance of polymorphic objects in C++ on a single ivy bridge i7 core to more than 1,5 Gbit/s (g++ 4.8.1 o3).
 Performance in the other direction was roughly 30% less.
 Performance is important to us, however it should be made clear that performance is NOT the primary focus of MGen.